agkoryl/color-rectangles/README.md

 # color-rectangles
-colorful rectangles with custom styles and no library to practice js &amp; css

-The task was to create a simple app using ES5 only without any framework.
+The task was to create a simple app using ES5 only without any framework and to create custom styles.
+An app should contain:
+- a container for rectangles
-The app contains a box in which colorful rectangles in three sizes can be added and removed.
+- a modal for adding rectangles in three sizes and six colours in different positions
+- a modal for removing rectangles

 To see the app, open index.html file.